AP Analysis: Investors ‘guessing’ on virus, assuming worst

 It was 11 years ago that recession-driven declines in the stock market stopped and the current bull market began it’s record run.
 But Monday was hardly a happy birthday.

 The S&P 500 dropped 7.6% and is 18.9% below its most recent record, set last month.
 If that decline extends to 20%, the bull market will be dead and the bear market will be in full growl.
 The last bear market ran from October 2007 to March 2009 and the S&P 500 dropped nearly 57%.
-The average bear market since 1929 has lasted 21 months and shaved 39.9% off the S&P 500, according to S&P Dow Jones Indices.

-Whether the current slump becomes a bear market most likely depends on how much the virus outbreak slows global economic growth.

 RECESSION AHEAD?

 Economists are scrambling to downgrade their economic forecasts.
 The virus — and the policies designed to combat it — are taking a toll on commerce.
-Flights have been canceled and trade shows called off.
-Millions of people are locked down in their homes.

 The market turmoil could make things worse by undermining the confidence of American consumers, the driving force behind a record-breaking U.S. economic expansion that is in its 11th year.

 The Institute of International Finance now says the global economy may grow only 1% this year — essentially a recession — down from 2.6% in 2019 and its weakest performance since the financial crisis.
-The institute slashed its 2020 forecast for U.S. growth to 1.3% from 2% and the outlook for China to just below 4% from the 5.9% it had previously expected.

-Meanwhile, the Federal Reserve is trying to limit the damage.
-Last week, the Fed cut its benchmark short-term interest rate by a half point, its biggest move since the crisis year 2008.
-On Monday, it stepped up the short-term lending it conducts on a daily basis from at least $100 billion a day to at least $150 billion.
-Those loans help businesses meet short-term financing needs, including issuing paychecks.

-“Short-term funding had started to freeze up a bit and you don’t want that to mutate into a full-blown financial crisis,” said Diane Swonk, chief economist at Grant Thornton.
-“When the economy falters, the Fed has one mandate — to support economic growth.
-The fundamentals of the economy have shifted, and the Fed has to respond.”

 Economists worry that the Fed and other central banks can’t do much more to help.
 After cutting its benchmark interest rate to a range of 1% to 1.25% last week, the Fed doesn’t have much room to cut.